-The writ should issue in Case No. 19-8117, Mr. White's Conditional Cross-Petition, so that the Court may clarify and make uniform the procedural requirements for federal review of State-court criminal cases.
+The writ should issue so that the Court may clarify and make uniform the procedural requirements for federal review of State-court criminal cases.
 Even though Mr. White's trial attorney labored under a clear conflict of interest that violated the Sixth Amendment to the United States Constitution, the courts of Ohio were unable to vindicate Mr. White's federal rights, and the federal courts below necessarily grappled with the existing uncertainty over the appropriate legal standard to apply to Mr. White's case.
-Furthermore, the other Courts of Appeals are having difficulty determining, and disagree about, the appropriate legal standards to apply to current habeas cases.
+Furthermore, the other Courts of Appeals, as shown by the Petitioner, are having difficulty determining, and disagree about, the appropriate legal standards to apply to current habeas cases.
 This is particularly true now with regard to the parameters of "excusable" procedural default, since the Court decided Martinez and Trevino.

-The Question Presented in Case No.19-8117 is appropriate for resolution by the Court because: (1) the facts are not in dispute, (2) the structural violation of the Sixth Amendment in this case is clear under long-standing Court precedent, in which prejudice is presumed, and (3) Mr. White did everything that he reasonably could to vindicate his federal rights in State and federal courts.
+In addition to the reasons cited by the State, this case is appropriate for resolution of the questions presented to the Court because: (1) the facts are not in dispute, (2) the structural violation of the Sixth Amendment in this case is clear under long-standing Court precedent, in which prejudice is presumed, and (3) Mr. White did everything that he reasonably could to vindicate his federal rights in State and federal courts.